 The Bottleneck of the Tagus is the name given to the narrowest part of the Tagus estuary.
 It is also the location of the bridge that connects the cities of Lisbon to Almada, situated on the south bank.

-The impressiveness of this bridge with a total length of about 2,280 m – is clearly expressed in the fact that, at the time of its inauguration in August 6, 1966, it was the fifth largest suspension bridge in the world and the largest one outside the United States.
+The impressiveness of this bridge with a total length of about 2,280 m – is clearly expressed by two facts.
+At the time of its inauguration in August 6, 1966, it was the fifth largest suspension bridge in the world and the largest one outside the United States.
 After fifty years it remains in the group of the 20 largest suspension bridges in the world.

 When you pass underneath this magnificent suspension bridge you can hear the noise of the cars and trains that circulate on the bridge deck, 70 meters above the river.
 It is absolutely impressive.